quanvo87/Swift-SMTP-BlogPost/Swift-SMTP-blog-post.md

 3. Create the actual `Mail` object with the appropriate fields
 4. Use this `Mail` object to call `send(_:completion:)` on our `smtp` handle--an asynchronous call
 5. Once the function is complete, we check for any errors
-6. Then send the appropriate response back to the client
+6. Send the appropriate response back to the client

 ## index.html